The Set-Cover game and nonmeasurable unions: Marczewski--Burstin representations

 \begin{definition} Let $\mathcal B$ be an algebra of subsets of a set $X$ and $\I\subseteq\mathcal B$ be an ideal.
-The pair $(\mathcal B,\I)$ is defined to have a {\em Marczewski-Burstin representation} (briefly, an {\em MB-representation}) if there a family $\F$ of subsets of $X$ such that \end{definition}
+The pair $(\mathcal B,\I)$ is defined to have a {\em Marczewski--Burstin representation} (briefly, an {\em MB-representation}) if there a family $\F$ of nonempty subsets of $X$ such that \end{definition}

 \begin{example} \begin{enumerate} \item For the family $\F$ of closed sets of nonzero Lebesgue measure on the real line, the ideal $\s_0(\F)$ coincides with the $\sigma$-ideal $\mathcal N$ of Lebesgue null sets and the algebra $\s(\F)$ coincides with the $\sigma$-algebra of Lebesgue measurable sets in $\IR$. \item For the family of nonmeager $G_\delta$-subsets of $\IR$, the ideal $\s_0(\F)$ coincides with the $\sigma$-ideal $\M$ of meager subsets of $\IR$ and $\s(\mathcal F)$ coincides with the $\sigma$-algebra of subsets with the Baire property in $\IR$. \item For the family $\F$ of uncountable compact subsets of $\IR$ the ideal $\s_0(\F)$ coincides with the Marczewski $\sigma$-ideal $s_0$ and the algebra $\s(\F)$ with the $\sigma$-algebra $s$ of Marczewski measurable sets, see \cite{Marczewski}. \end{enumerate} \end{example}